Natural Remedies For Asthma & Chronic Breathing Problems

 Foods that can help

-A plant-based diet significantly improves the symptoms of Asthma because it increases helpful botanical compounds that naturally support the respiratory system of the body.
+A plant-based diet significantly improves the symptoms of Asthma because it increases beneficial botanical nutrients and compounds that naturally support the respiratory system of the body.

-Citrus fruits (grapefruit, oranges, limes, tangerines and lemons) and orange and yellow vegetables like squash, pumpkin etc are rich in Vitamin C making them especially beneficial for reducing inflammation and healing respiratory function.
+Eat lots of citrus fruits (lemons, limes, oranges, grapefruit and tangerines) as well as orange and yellow vegetables like squash, pumpkin and yellow zucchinis, which are rich in Vitamin C making them especially beneficial for reducing inflammation and healing respiratory function.

 Natural Remedies for Asthma